 Producers: Aerosmith and Jack Douglas

 Rocks tops many critics’ lists of Aerosmith albums (and often appears alongside the greatest albums of all time), and it’s not hard to hear why.
-If I was measuring Rocks by the first two thirds only, it would be one of the absolute greatest albums ever made.
-“Back in the Saddle” toes the line between hilarious and badass, “Last Child’s” countrified jamming is infectious, the rhythmic apocalypse of “Rats in the Cellar” is among the greatest Aerosmith songs ever made, yet it’s even topped two songs later with the bipolar romp that is “Sick as a Dog.”
-And don’t forget about the chilly, Joe Perry-helmed stomp of “Combination” or the heavily influential “Nobody’s Fault” which inspired James Hetfield to pick up a guitar.
-Unfortunately, the album can’t quite keep it together for the ending with the disappointing “Lick and a Promise,” which was the worst Aerosmith song ever up to that point, while “Get the Lead Out” and “Home Tonight,” while good, create an overall package that can’t quite live up to the band’s previous work.
+If I was measuring Rocks by the first two thirds only, I would rank it as one of the absolute greatest albums ever made.
+“Back in the Saddle” toes the line between hilarious and badass, “Last Child’s” countrified jamming is infectious, the rhythmic apocalypse of “Rats in the Cellar” is among the greatest Aerosmith songs ever, and yet even it’s topped two songs later with the bipolar romp that is “Sick as a Dog.”
+And don’t forget about the chilly, Joe Perry-helmed stomp of “Combination” or the dark and satisfyingly heavy “Nobody’s Fault” which inspired James Hetfield to pick up a guitar.
+Unfortunately, the album can’t quite keep it together for the ending with the disappointing “Lick and a Promise,” which was the worst Aerosmith song ever up to that point, while “Get the Lead Out” and “Home Tonight,” while good, bring down an overall package that can’t quite live up to the band’s best work.
 Rocks is still one of the greatest albums ever, but it comes in just shy of perfection.

 Released: Jan.
 5, 1973